Walking Poles

 Walking poles come in two primary configurations: single and double.
 Single walking poles are primarily designed for activities like Nordic walking, which is characterised by a brisk walking technique that engages both the upper and lower body.
 They are usually minimalist in design, typically consisting of a single shaft with a grip and a tip.
 This simplicity aligns with the straightforward nature of Nordic walking, where the focus is on rhythmic arm swinging and a full-body workout.
 Nordic walkers typically use one pole in each hand, allowing for precise control over each arm's movement.
 This balanced engagement of both arms enhances cardiovascular benefits and muscle toning.
 Single walking poles are often lighter in weight, making them ideal for users who require agility and speed during their workouts.

 Double walking poles, on the other hand, are more commonly used for hiking and trekking.
 These configurations offer distinct advantages for outdoor enthusiasts exploring varying terrains.
 Double walking poles provide a wider base of support, enhancing stability and balance.
 This feature is especially valuable when navigating uneven, rocky, or challenging terrain.
 It minimises the risk of tripping or falling.
 When using double walking poles, the load is distributed more evenly across both sides of your body.
 This helps reduce strain on your lower body joints, particularly your knees and hips.
 As a result, double poles can significantly decrease the risk of fatigue and joint discomfort during long hikes.
 On steep ascents, double walking poles provide extra support for maintaining balance and propelling yourself forward.
-Conversely, on descent, they help control your pace and reduce the impact on your joints.
+Conversely, on the descent, they help control your pace and reduce the impact on your joints.

 Fixed vs. Adjustable Length

 Walking poles come in two primary length configurations: fixed and adjustable.
 Understanding the differences and benefits of each can help you make an informed choice that suits your height and the terrain you plan to conquer.
 Fixed-length walking poles are straightforward and robust.
 They consist of a single, solid shaft with a grip, straps, and tip and are known for their durability since they lack adjustable components that might wear out or become loose over time.
-They can withstand the rigors of challenging hikes and rough terrains.
+They can withstand the rigours of challenging hikes and rough terrains.
 These poles are often lighter in weight compared to adjustable ones.
 This weight reduction can be advantageous if you prioritise agility and speed during your adventures.
 There's no need to fuss with adjusting the length of fixed poles.
 They are always ready to go, making them a convenient choice for those who prefer simplicity.

 Adjustable length walking poles provide a higher degree of customisation to cater to your specific needs and preferences.
 With adjustable poles, you can customise the length to match your height or accommodate various users in a group.
 Properly adjusted poles ensure that you maintain an ergonomic posture during your hikes.
 These poles are incredibly versatile.
 You can lengthen them for flat or rolling terrain to optimise your walking rhythm, or shorten them for steep ascents, where stability and balance are paramount.
 If you're hiking with family or friends, adjustable poles can be shared among group members, as each person can set their preferred length.
 The ability to change pole length on the fly allows you to adapt to different terrains quickly.
 For example, you can lengthen the poles when crossing streams or shorten them for rocky sections, ensuring a comfortable and safe hike.